patractlabs/substrate-contracts-book/docs/redspot/guides/configuration.md

 When running `npx redspot` command, it will search for the closest `redspot.config.ts` file from the current working directory, which is usually located in the root directory of the project.
 This file contains configuration for the entire Redspot, such as configuration, plug-ins, and custom tasks.

+The entirety of your Redspot setup such tasks, plugins, network and other configs is configured through this file.

 ## Configuration options

 To set the configuration, you need to export the object from `redspot.config.ts`.